sharpSteff/sharpSteff.github.io/src/content/posts/jenkins-windows-nodes-dotnet-ui-tests.md

 ## The other side: GitHub Actions does this for free

 After all that ceremony, it's worth pointing out the contrast: on a **hosted** CI runner, none of this is your problem.
-The exact same FlaUI + NUnit3 + .NET stack runs on GitHub Actions' `windows-latest` runners with no auto-logon, no scheduled task, no desktop plumbing at all, because each job gets a fresh, throwaway VM that already boots into an interactive desktop session.
+The exact same UI3 + NUnit3 + .NET stack runs on GitHub Actions' `windows-latest` runners with no auto-logon, no scheduled task, no desktop plumbing at all, because each job gets a fresh, throwaway VM that already boots into an interactive desktop session.
 The runner agent is set up such that UI automation just works.

-I maintain [AvalonDock](https://github.com/Dirkster99/AvalonDock) (a WPF docking library), and its [CI workflow](https://github.com/Dirkster99/AvalonDock/blob/master/.github/workflows/ci.yml) is a good apples-to-apples example: same FlaUI/NUnit3/.NET combination, but the entire
+I maintain [AvalonDock](https://github.com/Dirkster99/AvalonDock) (a WPF docking library), and its [CI workflow](https://github.com/Dirkster99/AvalonDock/blob/master/.github/workflows/ci.yml) is a good apples-to-apples example: same UIA3/NUnit3/.NET combination, but the entire
 "node setup" collapses into a few lines of YAML:

 ```